SeakyLuo/SMPlayer/README.md

 # SMPlayer
 A Simple Music Player that manages local music files based on the UI of Groove Music.

+# Privacy Policy
+This app will not collect any personal information.
+It only reads and manages music files on your computer.

 # TO RUN
 Download it and open it using Visual Studio.